How Medication Doses Are Adjusted

 The Titration Schedule

-Most patients follow a structured titration schedule where the dose increases every 1-2 weeks.
+Most people follow a structured titration schedule where the dose increases every 1-2 weeks.
 For GLP-1 medications, a typical schedule might look like: 0.25 mg → 0.5 mg → 1 mg → 1.7 mg → 2.4 mg.
 For GLP-3, the progression is different but follows similar principles.

-Finding Your Optimal Dose
+Finding the Optimal Dose

-We determine your optimal dose by looking at several factors together:
+A provider generally determines the optimal dose by looking at several factors together:

 - Weight loss results: Are you seeing consistent, meaningful progress?